spiral/docs/docs/en/component/data-grid.md

 ### Enum

 This value expects an input to be a part of a given enum array and converts it according to the base value type.
-All enum values are converted also:
+All enum values are also converted:

 ```php
 use Spiral\DataGrid\Specification\Value;